ConservationMetrics/gc-docs/docs/reference/integrated-tools/kobotoolbox/best-practices.md

 **Issue**: Modifying form structure after data collection has begun can lead to data fragmentation, where the same logical field appears in multiple columns across your dataset.

+Additionally, when using the Kobo Form builder, even simple edits to existing questions (such as changing the question name or adding comments) will create a new column at the end of your dataset rather than modifying the existing column.
+This can make data appear "missing" when it's actually located in new columns at the end of your export.

 **Example**: If you have a question `what_is_your_age` but later decide to move it into a group called `demographics` (making it `demographics/what_is_your_age`), submissions collected before and after the change will have age data in different columns.
 This creates cleanup work and potential data analysis complications.

 **Best Practice**: